jlivingood/IETF-L4S-Deployment/App-Developer-Guide.md

-This document is a guide to developers that would like to implement the IETF's Low Latency, Low Loss, Scalable Throughput (L4S) standard.
+This document is a guide to developers and network operators that would like to implement the IETF's Low Latency, Low Loss, Scalable Throughput (L4S) standard.
 This is a new way to handle traffic flows that are latency sensitive by creating a second network queue at bottlenecks; one for classic traffic and one for low latency traffic.